DylanMeeus/springboot_jwt_blog/_posts/2015-12-29-how-paypal-could-have-avoided-account-hack.markdown

 ---
 layout: post
 title: "How PayPal could have easily avoided the last account hack"
-description: In this post you'll learn 5 techniques that can prevent your user's accounts from being hacked and made Brian happier
+description: In this post you'll learn 5 techniques that can prevent your user's accounts from being hacked and would have made Brian happier
-date: 2015-12-29 15:19
+date: 2015-12-29 18:00
 author:
   name: Diego Poza
   url: https://twitter.com/diegopoza